 To ensure accurate results in a mouth swab test, you should avoid poppy seeds and other foods that may lead to false positives.
 It is advisable to refrain from consuming these items prior to the test.

 If you fail a mouth swab test, it is advisable to review your employer’s policies, seek legal counsel, and consider requesting a retest to ensure fairness in the results.
+In some cases, a blood test may be offered as a confirmatory test to verify the results of the mouth swab test.

 Taking these steps can help navigate the situation effectively.